-The Humanities and Social Sciences Expert Group SCAR (HASSEG) brings together researchers in the humanities and social sciences with an interest in the Antarctic region.
-The group facilitates the exchange of news, publications and research ideas, and organizes regular conferences and workshops.
-We also organize research projects around different topics - the first was “Exploring Antarctic Values”.
+The SCAR Humanities and Social Sciences Expert Group (HASSEG) aimed to bring together researchers in the humanities and social sciences with an interest in the Antarctic region.
+The group facilitated the exchange of news, publications and research ideas, held regular conferences and workshops, and organized research projects around different topics - the first was “Exploring Antarctic Values”.

 Institutional History and Structure

-HASSEG was formed as an Action Group under the umbrella of the Scientific Committee on Antarctic Research (SCAR) in 2010 by a group of international scholars with the aim of fostering new approaches to Antarctic research grounded in the humanities and social sciences.
+HASSEG was formed as an Action Group under the umbrella of SCAR in 2010 by a group of international scholars, with the aim of fostering new approaches to Antarctic research grounded in the humanities and social sciences.
 In 2014, it became a SCAR Expert Group.

-In 2018, HASSEG and the History Expert Group became the Standing Committee on the Humanities and Social Sciences (SC-HASS).
-SC-HASS organizes sessions, panels and other events at the biennial SCAR Open Science conferences.
+In 2018, HASSEG joined with the History Expert Group to become the Standing Committee on the Humanities and Social Sciences (SC-HASS).

 To facilitate exchange between researchers in the humanities and social sciences interested in the Antarctic region and build a community of Antarctic humanities scholars and social scientists;